-- What is their response likely to be if professionals undertake a home visit? - Are there any risks to staff? - Are there further risks to child if the parents are made aware of the referral? - Have they refused to give consent?
+- Section 47 Only inform the parent/carer once the Children's Advice and Duty Service has confirmed it is appropriate to do from the initial telephone call. - What is their response likely to be if professionals undertake a home visit? - Are there any risks to staff? - Are there further risks to child if the parents are made aware of the referral?